Alex-Cannon/codebin/_USER_STORIES.md

 #### Codebin
 * DONE I can CRUD a Codebin live.
 * DONE When I delete a bin, the id is removed from the user bins
-* When I delete a bin, I must input the bin name.
 * DONE I can edit anyone's Codebin live in my browser.
 This will NOT change a given Codebin.

 #### Search